cryptsure/.github/.github/ISSUE_TEMPLATE/security_report.md

 ---
 name: Security Vulnerability Report
-about: Create a vulnerability report to help us secure the product the product.
+about: Create a vulnerability report to help us secure the product the product
 title: '[SECURITY]: '
 labels: 'security'
 assignees: 'KINGAWESOME266'